netgb/falling-bricks/README.md

 By ending of April 2015, I had ported the Java ME version of Falling Bricks to Android, making it my first Android application.

-If you want to comment on my work, you can contact me by email at aaronbaffourawuah@gmail.com or by phone at +233274368057.

 *Originally written on 27th April 2015.*